AntczakEI/app-ads/_posts/2026-03-21-how-to-recover-between-two-training-sessions-in-one-day.md

 - technical work earlier, harder sparring later
 - morning roadwork, evening pads or bag work

-In those situations, the second session often feels bad not because the athlete is “weak,” but because the recovery between sessions was poor.
+In those situations, the second session often feels bad not because the athlete is weak, but because the recovery between sessions was poor.

 For fighters, the biggest between-session priorities are often: